wajahatabbas27/Modern-Portfolio-using-Nextjs/README.md

 - A library here that will going to help us to connect the sanity with our nextjs application!
 - After installing we will be creating sanity.ts file -- sanity.ts
 - In sanity.ts we will configure all the stuff in the sanity all the way!
-- After we will set all the environment variables inside the .env.example file that we will going to use here for us all the way. -- .env.example
+- After we will set all the environment variables inside the .env.example file that we will going to use here for us all the way. -- .env.example,.env.local

 ## Incremental Static Regeneration